 The end of the working year isn’t just reserved for rest, relaxation and a lot of mince pies.
 It’s also the ideal time to reassess your career progression.

-Taking time off over Christmas provides the thinking space many professionals need to look back over the previous year and plan for the following one.
+Taking time off provides the thinking space many professionals need to look back over the previous year and plan for the following one.

 Our research into happiness at work has shown that having a sense of accomplishment was one of the three top drivers of happiness at work—something which comes primarily from reaching and exceeding your own career expectations.

 A strong sense of empowerment is another factor that can affect how happy you are within your career.
 Workplace freedom typically leads to increased happiness at work, better critical skills and a greater sense of achievement.
 Planning the next steps on your career path is an excellent way to earn that sense of accomplishment and empowerment.

 There are a few simple steps you can follow to properly assess your current position and plan your next career move:

 Assess how happy you are within your current role

 The first place to start when planning career progression is to decide whether you’re happy in your current role.
 This will determine whether you should find a new job in 2019 or if it’s time to negotiate a promotion or pay rise in your current role.

 If you aren’t sure, ask yourself some basic questions: whether you feel engaged on a day-to-day basis, if you’re getting the job benefits you’d like, whether you feel appreciated and if your efforts are being rewarded fairly.